-National landlords association the NRLA offer varying levels of membership, individual, business or even family membership.
-The NRLA membership is a recurring membership fee, anything from £75 to £225.
+National landlords association the NRLA offers varying membership levels, individual, business, or even family membership.
+The NRLA membership is a recurring fee, anything from £75 to £225.

 The NRLA & the BLA have an excellent range of services for the landlord community.

 However, the BLA are the only LA that covers commercial & residential landlords.

 About British Landlords Association membership?